minetest-mods/edit/README.md

 ## License

-CC0 by MrRar check [License](LICENSE) file, this mod was started by MrRar, minetest-mods community.
+MIT by MrRar check [License](LICENSE.txt) file, this mod was started by MrRar, minetest-mods community.